The Platinum Card® from American Express is best for jetsetters who travel enough to justify the high price of admission.

 The credits on the Amex Platinum can also be difficult to use.
 The airline fee credit only applies to one selected airline each year, and even then only to specific fees on that airline.
 The Uber credits can’t be used all at once — they’re spread across all 12 months in a year at $15 a pop — and the Saks credits are $50 biannually.
 All this Amex sleight-of-hand requires you to set reminders and be strategic about how and when you spend.

-On the topic of coverages, while the new travel protections are a welcome addition to the Amex Platinum, car rental coverage is secondary, meaning if you have an accident with your rental card, you'll first need to file a claim on your own personal auto rental policy before submitting any excess to Amex.
+On the topic of coverages, when it comes to the Amex Platinum travel protection, car rental coverage is secondary, meaning if you have an accident with your rental card, you’ll first need to file a claim on your own personal auto rental policy before submitting any excess to Amex.

 Stacking up the American Express Platinum against our benchmark